 Its proprietary solar technology will use a solar heat concentrator to heat a fluid medium up to around 750°C. Naderer points out that solar thermal is typically three times more efficient than conventional solar.
 This type of concentrator, often seen on the roof of commercial buildings in Asia and in particular Thailand, is basically a halfpipe, shaped to reflect the sun's energy.
-A small tube at the other end of this half-pipe has a small tube containing the fluid at the small tube containing the fluid at the small tube. taining the fluid medium.
+A small tube at the other end of this half-pipe has a small tube containing the fluid medium.